 We provide answers to questions we are frequently asked about safari hats

 1 x wide-brimmed safari hat per person.

-*Don't forget to pack a safari beanie for the African winter too.
+Note: *Don't forget to pack and use a safari beanie for the winter time too.